Auto Model

 Requirements

 Auto Model requires VS Code/JetBrains extension v5.2.3+ or CLI v1.0.15+ for automatic mode-based switching.
-On older versions, kilo/auto will default to Claude Sonnet for all requests.
+On older versions, Auto Model tiers will default to a single model for all requests.

 Getting Started

-Select kilo/auto from the model dropdown in the Kilo Code chat interface.
+Select an Auto Model tier from the model dropdown in the Kilo Code chat interface.
 That's all you need to do.

 - Open Kilo Code in VS Code or JetBrains